Low angle of woman on rock

 It is an opportunity to completely overhaul how they manage indirect tax reporting within the organization.

-There is a lot businesses can do to prepare outside of the technology solution.
-In terms of setting the strategy, thinking about data quality and the processes in their organization that will ultimately support compliance.
+Businesses can do much more to prepare for e-invoicing outside of the technology solution in terms of setting the strategy, understanding the technical requirements, thinking about data quality and the impact on processes that will ultimately support compliance.

 Summary